Martin Allwood: Other accomplishments, translation of Nordic poetry

-Martin Allwood founded the Authors' Society of Göteborg (English: Gothenburg) and the Authors' Society of Sweden (1974).
+Martin Allwood founded the Authors' Society of Gothenburg and the Authors' Society of Sweden (1974).

 Allwood and his family left a legacy to his lifelong passion which was to cross-pollinate American and Swedish students with each other's language.
 He contributed to the development of Marston Hill, the Anglo-American Center and the English-American boarding school in Mullsjö, Västergötland.
 The school was founded in 1924 by Charles Allwood who emigrated to Sweden from Warwickshire.
 He was the assistant to the Royal Swedish board of education (Kgl Skolöverstyrelsen) for English in Swedish schools.

 He was a productive author in Swedish and English (as well as several minor publications in German and French), and has had works translated into several other languages.
 Allwood was also a productive translator.
 He translated Scandinavian poetry to English, in particular Swedish and Norwegian.
 Among his publications is the canonical Modern Scandinavian Poetry 1900–1980, which was published 1982, and still functions as a standard reference in the United States.